marcuoperario/spring-boot-reactjs-todolist/README.md

 - Integration with various third-party libraries and tools, such as Lombok and Maven

 # Challenges Faced
-- Responsive Styling the frontend with Tailwind CSS
+- Responsive Styling the frontend with Tailwind CSS (fixed)
-- Deeply nested components and unproper structure
+- Deeply nested components and unproper structure (fixed)
-- Data typing in TypeScript
+- Data typing in TypeScript (fixed)

 # Future Features
 - User authentication and authorization